Stichting-MINIX-Research-Foundation/minix/minix/drivers/net/lan8710a/README.txt

 --------------------------------------------------------------------------------
 *                           INSTALLATION:                                      *
 --------------------------------------------------------------------------------
-To install LAN8710A for BeagleBone under MINIX you execute 'netconf' as usual.
-Select the LAN8710A driver from the list.
-Restart the system and the driver should work.
+To configure LAN8710A for BeagleBone under MINIX you execute 'netconf' as usual.
+If an interface 'cpsw0' is listed, the driver is running and you can configure it however you wish.

 --------------------------------------------------------------------------------
 *                                 TESTS:                                       *